 Scholarships for Undergraduates

 All School of Education scholarships are available for incoming freshmen through graduating seniors, but students must apply each year.
+Students only need to fill out one application to be eligible for all SOE endowed scholarships.

 The SOE awards these primary types of scholarships: